grimy86/grimy86/README.md

     - [ ] Windows Internals part 1
   - [ ] Rework the C# and C++ course into a more unified programming fundamentals course
   - [ ] Rework the reverse engineering & cybersec sections
-- Repurpose my Raspberry Pi using Proxmox, kubernetes or Docker:
-  - [ ] Pi-Hole
-  - [ ] Zeek
+- [ ] Repurpose Raspberry Pi to use Zeek
-  - [ ] Some lightweight OS

 ---